Hawaii man describes 'powerful and hot' lava bomb snapping his leg in half

 HAWAII VOLCANO SHOOTING LAVA 150 FEET INTO THE AIR, AS EMISSIONS BOOST ER VISITS

+The activity on Wednesday came a day after workers at a geothermal power plant on Hawaii's Big Island raced to close off production wells that are now threatened by lava from a volcano that some residents fear could cause toxic steam to be released.

-Clinton said he had front-row seats to the “incredible” Kilauea volcanic activity, adding that it was an “event of a lifetime” to experience it.
-But now sitting in a hospital bed, Clinton said, “I’m good on the lava, yeah.”
+Despite the mesmerizing spectacle, Clinton, while sitting in a hospital bed, said: “I’m good on the lava, yeah.”

 Clinton said he doesn’t know how long he will be in the hospital, but plans to return to his home.